-(16) is meaningful, though certainly not true — ‘plainly false,’ according to Russell.
-Russell's ‘Theory of Descriptions’ predicts that (16) is meaningful but false, expressing a (false) proposition to the effect that there exists exactly one king of France and that whatever is king of France is bald.
-(17), according to Russell, should get the same kind of analysis as (16), and so pace Frege, it cannot be about its referent: the Queen of England.
+(17) is meaningful, though certainly not true.
+As Russell himself puts it, it is “plainly false.”
+Russell's ‘Theory of Descriptions’ predicts that (17) is meaningful but false, expressing a (false) proposition to the effect that there exists exactly one king of France and that whatever is king of France is bald.
+According to Russell, (18) should get the same kind of analysis as (17).
+So, pace Frege, (18) turns out not to be about the Queen of England.
 Indeed, it is about nothing at all: for definite descriptions are not referring terms, but existential quantifiers.
 More specifically, the ‘proposition expressed’ by the assertive utterance of a sentence of the form The F is G is one to the effect that there is exactly one F and whatever is F is G.

 - The King of France is wise.

-According to Strawson, such an utterance would be neither true nor false — because nothing is referred to.
-Indeed, nothing has been asserted (stated or said).
-(On Russell's view, the statement is false as it involves the false claim that there exists a unique king of France.)
+According to Strawson, such an utterance will be neither true nor false, since the definite description fails to refer to anything.
+Indeed, nothing at all has been asserted (or ‘stated’ or ‘said’) by means of this utterance.
+On Russell's view, the statement is false as it involves the false claim that there exists a unique king of France.
 The meaning of the description, on Strawson's view, is given by a rule: one to the effect that it is to be used in cases where there is a (contextually) unique king of France to whom one is referring by means of the term.

 - The murderer of Smith is insane.

 Suppose that the speaker has no idea who the murderer is.
 Then, the description is used attributively — to say something about whoever (uniquely) murdered Smith — and Russell's analysis applies.
 That is, the statement is true just in case there is a unique murderer of Smith and whoever murdered Smith is insane.
 But now suppose that Jones is accused of Smith's murder and that the speaker believes that Jones is guilty.
-In attempting to say something about Jones, the speaker comes out with an utterance of (19).
-Then, the description is used referentially, merely to pick Jones out so as to say something about him, and the statement is thus true just in case Jones is insane — even if he is innocent and the actual murderer (Robinson) is quite sane.
+In attempting to say something about Jones, the speaker comes out with an utterance of (20).
+In this case, the description is used referentially, to pick Jones out so as to say something about him.
+According to Donnellan, the statement is thus true just in case Jones is insane — even if he is innocent and the actual murderer (Robinson) is quite sane.
 Russell's theory, according to Donnellan, cannot accommodate the referential use, and so is incomplete at best.